SamuelAggeler/AUW/README.md

-For this exercises to work you either have to write your own IN.java class or use the scanner from java and use this instead.
+For the codeexpert exercises you will either have to write your own IN.java class or use some other sort of input class(eg. Scanner from java.utils)